Can I file my small claims case in Cass County?

 A Justice of the Peace for Cass County hears small claims court cases for Cass County.

 The trial is relatively informal compared to a normal trial.
 There are no rules of evidence.
-Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
-It will likely be pretty quick.
+Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
+A small claims court trial is much quicker, often lasting between 15-20 minutes.
 If a jury trial is required, the trial could last a few hours.

 Cass County Court Locations

 Precinct 1 Place 1 Courthouse in the City of Linden